Immigration Restriction League: Literacy test

 President William Taft also vetoed a literacy test in 1913.
 Again in 1915, President Woodrow Wilson vetoed such a bill.
 But in 1917 Congress overrode Wilson's veto and instituted the first literacy requirement for naturalization as part of the Immigration Act of 1917.
 The law stated that immigrants over 16 years of age should read 30 to 80 words in ordinary use in any language.
-The test however proved to be largely irrelevant, as literacy rates by the late 1910s had improved dramatically in southern and eastern Europe; furthermore, the most radical (and most dreaded) immigrants often turned out to be the most literate ones.
+The test however proved to be largely irrelevant, as literacy rates by the late 1910s had improved dramatically in southern and Eastern Europe.